Bronstein, Gewirtz & Grossman, LLC Notifies Global Payments Inc. (GPN) Investors of Class Action and to Actively Participate

 NEW YORK, Feb.
-14, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Global Payments Inc. ("Global Payments" or the "Company") (NYSE: GPN) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Global Payments securities between October 31, 2019 and October 18, 2022 (the "Class Period").
+20, 2023 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Global Payments Inc. ("Global Payments" or the "Company") (NYSE: GPN) and certain of its officers, on behalf of all persons and entities that purchased or otherwise acquired Global Payments securities between October 31, 2019 and October 18, 2022 (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/gpn1.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.